MichaelBarney/cook/README.md

 # COOK
 <h3>World's best programming language for cooking!</h3>

-<h4>Cook is a description language for all types of activities related to cooking, it's possibilites include:</h4>
+<h4>Cook is a description language for all types of activities related to cooking.
+Possibilites include:</h4>

 <ul>
     <li>Creating a Standard for Recipes</li>